-As mentioned in Determine which fields or rows are in conflict, you can mark a feature as visited.
-This indicates that you have reviewed the conflict but do not want to choose a replacement option at this time.
-You can keep track of which features in the list you have reviewed because those marked as visited are no longer shown in bold.
+With branch versioning, once you determine which fields or rows are in conflict, you can mark a feature as reviewed.
+You can keep track of which features in the list you have reviewed because those marked as reviewed are no longer shown in bold.

-There are five different replacement options you can use to resolve conflicts:
+There are four different replacement options you can use to resolve conflicts:

 - Attribute replacement:

 This occurs at the field level.
-If there are conflicts in attributes, you can replace just the attribute value in the current version with one from either the prereconcile, conflict, or common ancestor representation.
+If there are conflicts in attributes, you can replace just the attribute value in the current version with one from either the current, target, or common ancestor representation.
 To do this, right-click the attribute in conflict and click the option you want from the menu.

 - Feature replacement:

 This occurs at the row level.
-You can replace an entire feature with the representation of the feature in the prereconcile, conflict, or common ancestor version.
+You can replace an entire feature with the representation of the feature in the current, target, or common ancestor version.
 This means any fields in conflict will be replaced.

 - Class-level replacement:

-You can choose to replace the current representation of the entire feature class with either the prereconcile, conflict, or common ancestor version representation to resolve the conflict.
+You can choose to replace the current representation of the entire feature class with either the current, target, or common ancestor version representation to resolve the conflict.
 This replaces all the conflicting features and attributes at once, allowing you to quickly update and replace conflicting features.
 If there are multiple features in the Conflicts list, all of them are replaced with the version you choose.

 To choose a class-level replacement option, right-click the feature class name in the Conflicts list and click whichever version you want to use.